ch4mpy/spring-addons/samples/tutorials/bff/README.md

 ## 2. The **B**ackend **F**or **F**rontend Pattern
 BFF aims at hiding the OAuth2 tokens from the browser.
 In this pattern, rich applications (Angular, React, Vue, etc.) are secured with sessions on a middle-ware, the BFF, which is the only OAuth2 client and replaces session cookie with an access-token before forwarding a request from the browser to the resource-server.

-There is a big trend toward this pattern because it is considered more secure as access-tokens are :
+There is a big trend toward this pattern because it is considered more secure as access-tokens are:
 - kept on the server instead of being exposed to the browser (and frequently to Javascript code)
 - delivered to OAuth2 confidential clients (browser apps can't keep a secret and are "public" clients), which reduces the risk that tokens are delivered to programs pretending to be the client we expect

 Keep in mind that sessions are a common attack vector and that this two conditions must be met:
-- CSRF protection must be enabled on the BFF (because browser app security relies on sessions)
+- CSRF and BREACH protections must be enabled on the BFF (because browser app security relies on sessions)
 - session cookie must be `Secured` (exchanged over https only) and `HttpOnly` (hidden to Javascript code) and should be flagged with `SameSite`

 When user authentication is needed: